Contact Center Trends

 What is CCaaS?

 CCaaS platforms allow companies to communicate with their customers over a wide variety of channels—digital, voice, social, SMS, chat—and capture critical customer and employee data from those interactions to improve the customer experience.
-The best platforms will be powered by artificial intelligence (AI), but all CCaaS platforms are hosted, or built natively, in the cloud.
+They can be powered by artificial intelligence (AI), but all CCaaS platforms are hosted, or built natively, in the cloud.
 CCaaS providers maintain and develop the software (hence “as a service”), allowing customer service teams to focus on using the software to provide better customer experiences.

 CCaaS solutions are necessary for modern businesses because they provide the means to support the type of omnichannel experience that today’s customers expect.